 Mirrors have fascinating qualities, not just expanding a room, as this blog reveals.
 They carry water energy and can help us stay in the flow.
 They can help us awaken and access our creativity, and they can repel the “bad energies” that come at us from all directions.
 But it isn’t just where the mirror is placed.
 There is also the consideration of the quality and condition of the mirror to ponder.
 Is it dirty, cracked, peeling?
 Such conditions can create or magnify problems for us.

 Finally, one should also think about how a mirror is hung.
 Is it too high?
 Too low?
-This blog offers some good tips not only on hanging mirrors according to “good Feng Shui”, it also gives ideas on how to use mirrors to magnify your dreams and personal affirmations (what Mirror Spiritus is all about!).
+Google some tips on hanging your mirrors according to “good Feng Shui” and for optimum effect.

 Have you found a really cool way to use a mirror in your own home or life?